s3ql/s3ql/README.txt

     underlying storage system (e.g. the 5 GB file size limit of Amazon S3 or the inability to make hard links over FTP).

   • Compression.
-Before storage, all data is compressed with the LZMA algorithm (which is roughly 15% more efficient than the bzip2 -9 command on Unix).
+Before storage, all data may compressed with the LZMA, BZIP2 or LZ algorithm.

   • Encryption.
-After compression (but still before storage), all data is AES encrypted with a 256 bit key.
+After compression (but still before storage), all data can be AES encrypted with a 256 bit key.
 An additional SHA256 HMAC checksum is used to protect the data against manipulation.